Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Introduction

-Our work is closest to, but distinct from, robust adversarial reinforcement learning (RARL) methods \cite{lutter2021robust,mandlekar2017adversarially,pinto2017robust,pan2019risk}.
+Our work is distinct from robust adversarial reinforcement learning (RARL) \cite{lutter2021robust,mandlekar2017adversarially,pinto2017robust,pan2019risk}.
 First, these methods aim to improve a \textit{control} policy, either by perturbing an agent's dynamics or introducing an adversarial RL agent that physically impedes progress.
-In stark contrast, we focus on fixed, model-based control policies (often represented by a convex program), and instead focus on re-training perception models that provide state estimates that serve as input parameters for convex MPC.
-To do so, we leverage recent advances in differentiable MPC \cite{agrawal2020learningcontrol,agrawal2020learning,amos2018differentiable} to compute the sensitivity of the control cost to erroneous perceptual inputs.
-As such, we leverage the structure of the model-based controller to efficiently synthesize adversarial inputs as opposed to model-free RARL methods.
+In contrast, we focus on fixed, model-based controllers (often represented by a convex program), and instead focus on re-training perception models whose state estimates serve as input parameters for convex MPC.
+To do so, we use differentiable MPC methods \cite{agrawal2020learningcontrol,agrawal2020learning,amos2018differentiable} to compute the sensitivity of the control cost to erroneous perceptual inputs.
+As such, we leverage the structure of MPC to efficiently synthesize adversarial inputs as opposed to model-free RARL methods.

-As noted earlier, today's standard data augmentation for computer vision \cite{volpi2018generalizing} is largely task-agnostic -- random image crops or rotations might change perception waypoints in a way that barely affects control cost.
-Instead, our method leverages the structure of a model-based controller to targetedly perturb pixels that are most salient for control.
-The idea of task-driven data augmentation has already been applied to training graph neural networks (GNNs) by creating synthetic graphs with dropped nodes, edges etc. \cite{zakharov2019deceptionnet,chaitanya2019semi}.
-However, our key distinction is that we compute the sensitivity of a multi-step control task to pixel perturbations and innovate new loss functions that promote rendering of realistic adversarial scenes.
-Finally, our work differs from gradient-free Bayesian Optimization \cite{abeysirigoonawardena2019generating} methods (e.g., for safety assurances for self-driving cars \cite{wang2021advsim,feng2021intelligent}) since we explicitly leverage the gradient of MPC's task cost.